Date of Award

 Using Suzanne Collin’s The Hunger Games, this project argues that young adult dystopian fiction can model for young people a personal evolution in understanding social change and the revolutionary possibility of actively standing up against injustice.
 By centering these texts within the history and theory of dystopian fiction and its social justice potential, this project explores the way that this phenomenon of popular culture may be the source of our societies’ next revolution voices.

 Scherzer, Rachel L., "Young Adult Dystopian Literature as Social Change Evolution" (2015).
-Honors Thesis Projects.
+Undergraduate Honors Thesis Projects.
 27.